"Free" Trading Isn't Free. Here's What You're Actually Paying.

 Layer 2: Fund Expense Ratios (The Silent Annual Tax)

-If you own any mutual fund or ETF (and if you have a 401(k), you almost certainly do!) you’re paying an expense ratio.
+If you own any mutual fund or ETF (and if you have a 401(k), you almost certainly do), you’re paying an expense ratio.
 This is an annual fee, expressed as a percentage of your total investment, that covers the fund’s management, administration, and operating costs.

 A broad market index ETF (the kind that simply tracks the S&P 500) might charge 0.03%.
 That’s $3 per year on a $10,000 investment.
 On a $500,000 portfolio, that’s $150 per year.
 Negligible.

 This is the financial equivalent of paying a cover charge to walk into a restaurant and then also paying for the meal.
-The load is the cost of distribution.
-It compensates the advisor or broker for recommending that specific fund.
-It’s a commission in disguise.
+The load is a commission in disguise.
+If anyone ever tries to put you in a fund with a sales load, that’s your signal to ask hard questions about why they’re recommending that specific product.

 The good news: loads have become less common as investors have migrated toward no-load index funds and ETFs.
 But they still exist, especially in funds sold through traditional financial advisors and bank wealth management programs.
-If anyone ever tries to put you in a fund with a sales load, that’s your signal to ask why they’re recommending that specific product.
+Which brings me to something I’ve noticed: the more “full-service” the financial relationship, the more layers of invisible fees tend to be baked in.

 Layer 3: Cash Sweep (Your Brokerage Is a Bank That Pays You Almost Nothing)

+The uninvested cash sitting in your brokerage account is making your broker a fortune.
 When you sell a stock and the proceeds sit in your account, or when you deposit money that you haven’t invested yet, that cash doesn’t just sit in a vault.
 Your broker “sweeps” it into money market funds or bank deposit accounts and earns interest on it.

-How much interest does your broker earn on your cash?
-Typically at or near the prevailing money market rate.
+How much does your broker earn?
+Typically at or near the prevailing money market rate, so 4 to 5% right now.
 How much do they pass along to you?
-Often far less.
-Some brokerages pay 0.01–0.10% on uninvested cash while earning 4–5% on the back end.
+Often 0.01% to 0.10%.

+Let me just do the math on that, because it’s offensive when you see it plainly.
+On a $50,000 cash balance, your broker might earn $2,000 to $2,500 per year in interest while paying you somewhere between $5 and $50.
 That spread is pure profit.

-On a $50,000 cash balance, your broker might earn $2,000–$2,500 per year in interest while paying you $5–$50.
-You’d never notice because you weren’t thinking of that cash as an investment.
-But your broker was.
+And you’d never notice because you weren’t thinking of that cash as an investment.

 This is actually one of the largest revenue sources for many brokerages.
 It’s the quiet engine behind the “free” trading model: they don’t need to charge you commissions because they’re earning substantial returns on your idle cash.